Zimbabwe, DR Congo qualify for 2019 Afcon from Group G | Goal.com

 Musona doubled Zimbabwe’s lead on 36 minutes after profiting from a defensive error by the visitors to record his fifth goal in this qualifying campaign.

-Congo tried to claw their way back into the match especially in the second half but Zimbabwe goalkeeper George Chigova kept the hosts into the game with some fine saves.
+The visitors tried to claw their way back into the match in the second half but Zimbabwe goalkeeper George Chigova kept the hosts in the game with some fine saves.

-Elsewhere, Bakambu’s second half goal saw DR Congo edging Liberia to qualify as Group B runners-up.

-Going into this match placed third in this pool, DR Congo rose to deny Liberia a trip to Egypt 2019.
+Elsewhere, Bakambu’s second-half goal saw DR Congo edging Liberia.
+Going into this match placed third in the pool, DR Congo rose to deny Liberia a trip to Egypt 2019.

-A draw would have seen Liberia qualify for the tournament but Bakambu’s strike proved decisive.
+A draw was all Liberia needed to qualify for the tournament but Bakambu’s strike ended their dreams.